SystemsApproach/private5g/core.rst

 Our first example, called SD-Core, is a nearly one-for-one translation of the functional blocks shown in :numref:`Figure %s <fig-5g-core>` into a cloud native implementation.
-A high-level schematic is shown in :numref:`Figure %s <fig-sd-core>`, where each element corresponds to scalable set of Kubernetes-hosted containers.
+A high-level schematic is shown in :numref:`Figure %s <fig-sd-core>`, where each element corresponds to a scalable set of Kubernetes-hosted containers.
 We include this schematic even though it looks quite similar to :numref:`Figure %s
 <fig-5g-core>` because it highlights three implementation details.